NeuroTechX/ntx_slack_archive/introductions.md

  >I tested React Native about 1,5 years ago and was really impressed with the performance.
 The integration of ASyncDisplayKit in React Native made it outperform iOS standard UIKit!!
 But I never developed a complete app based on it.
 My current projects are mostly in native iOS development.

+9/26/2017 12:37 AM

+ **dennlinger** :

+ >Hi, might as well introduce myself to the rest of the community!

+>
+My name is Dennis, and I'm currently doing an exchange year at UofT, where I study computer science.
+Technically already in my grad studies at home, I stick mostly to undergrad 4th year courses.
+For me, CS is the way towards other fields, and I enjoyed working together with researchers from medical sciences and all kinds of other fields (e.g. Archeology).

+>
+I randomly found out about the NeuroTechTO hacknight, and plan on getting more involved with their projects, especially focused around deep learning-based pattern recognition in EEG data.